megaxayda/taiphamcv/taipham.md

 ### **Full Stack Developer - _VDC in partnership with PYCOGroup_ - 7/2020 to present**

-### _Simple Home Loan_
+### _1. Simple Home Loan_

 - **Tech**: React, Redux, Graphql, Nodejs, Typescript.
-- **Description**: A miniapp for fullly processing home loan application from a customer, used by banker.
+- **Description**: A miniapp for fully processing home loan application from a customer, used by banker.
 Bankers will use this app to handle all customer's information such as consents, products, financials...; by that it can quickly help the bankers to make the decision to issue a home loan.
 - **Role**: Senior Fullstack Engineer.
 - **Page**: Internal tools for bankers at [https://www.nab.com.au](https://www.nab.com.au)

 ### **Full Stack Developer - _Spiritlabs_ - 10/2018 to 7/2020**

-### _1. SFF x Switch Go_
+### _2. SFF x Switch Go_

 - **Tech**: React, Redux, SocketIO, Fastify, MongoDB, Elasticsearch.
 - **Service**: AWS EC2, AWS S3, Videospace, Gevme